 If you are still working and covered by group health insurance at age 65, you may have the ability to decline Medicare Parts A and/or B. However, if you do not take the proper steps to delay coverage, you could face a lifetime late enrollment penalty.
 First, your employer must have 20 or more employees and offer a group health plan.
 Second, you should compare your coverage under the group health plan with Medicare Part A coverage.
 Part A does not have a premium, so many people elect to have Part A and a group health plan.
-Under this scenario, Medicare Part A becomes your primary coverage for hospital services and your group plan is secondary.
+Under this scenario, the group health plan typically becomes your primary coverage, and your Medicare coverage is secondary.
 Note: you cannot contribute to a Health Savings Account (HSA) if you are enrolled in Medicare.
 If your group plan is a high deductible plan and you would like to contribute to the associated HSA, you will need to decline Medicare coverage.